 New York City-based composer, pianist and producer Rolando Gori was born in Rome and raised in Canada.
 He has been writing music professionally for over 20 years.
 Rolando began by writing incidental music for theater in his 20s, as well as music for dance troupes, chamber ensembles, and songs for guitar and voice he would often sing at pub gigs while living in London.

 In his teens, Rolando enrolled at the Royal Conservatory of Music (Toronto) where he studied under renowned pianist Earle Moss.
 At Concordia University (Montreal) he studied composition with Alan Crossman, and continued piano with Linda Friedland.

 Rolando received his BFA in Composition & Theory with honors from Concordia.
 His music has been heard in feature films, documentaries and narrative shorts, as well as in live performances by chamber ensembles, theater companies and dance troupes throughout the United States, Canada and Europe.
 Alongside his wife, Heidi Siegell, he runs MUSA212, producing independent musicians at their project studio in Hell's Kitchen.

-Rolando's greatest musical influences (in no particular order): Beethoven, Chopin, Tom Waits, Radiohead, Stravinsky, David Bowie, Depeche Mode, Antonio Carlos Jobim, Gabriella Ferri (and other Italian singer-singwriters of the 60s and 70s century), Schubert, Lalo Schifrin, Bernard Herrmann, Britten, Bach, Jacques Brel, Leonard Cohen, Tchaikovsky, Prokofiev, Mahler, Grieg, Bernstein, Bartok, John Williams, Cat Stevens, Arvo Pärt, Puccini, The Police, Kurt Weill …
+Some of Rolando's greatest musical influences (in no particular order): Beethoven, Chopin, Tom Waits, Radiohead, Stravinsky, David Bowie, Depeche Mode, Antonio Carlos Jobim, Gabriella Ferri (and other Italian singer-singwriters of the 60s and 70s century), Schubert, Lalo Schifrin, Bernard Herrmann, Britten, Bach, Jacques Brel, Leonard Cohen, Tchaikovsky, Prokofiev, Mahler, Grieg, Bernstein, Bartok, John Williams, Cat Stevens, Arvo Pärt, Puccini, The Police, Kurt Weill …